Maryam1997-pixel/Group6/Desktop/Student_employee/README.md

 - Configure **ALB target group health check** to `/health`.
 - Keep `API_KEY` as an environment variable (do NOT hardcode).

+## A summary of part A:

+1. This project is a Node.js REST API developed for the ITE501 Cloud Computing final project.
+2. The API manages Student and Employee data using a RESTful architecture.
+3. API Key–based authentication is implemented to secure protected endpoints.
+4. A public health check endpoint is included for application monitoring.
+5. The application runs successfully in a local environment.
+6. The project is version-controlled and hosted on a GitHub repository.
+7. Environment variables are used for configuration and security.
+8. The application is prepared for deployment on AWS EC2.
+9. The design supports future integration with Load Balancer and Auto Scaling.
+10. The project focuses on cloud deployment and DevOps practices rather than full application development.

 ## License
 Educational use for ITE501.